-- Take a tax-free lump sum, which will normally be up to 25% of your pension value. - Secure a guaranteed income for life by buying an annuity. - Take your pension as one or several lump sums. - Get a flexible retirement income from your pension (also known as flexi-access or income drawdown).
-However, this option is not available through the Plan and you would therefore need to transfer your pension to another provider to access them. - Do nothing and leave your pension savings invested until you decide to use them.
+- Secure a guaranteed income for life by buying an annuity. - Take your pension as one or several lump sums. - Get a flexible retirement income from your pension (also known as flexi-access or income drawdown). - Do nothing and leave your pension savings invested until you decide to use them.
 This will mean your pension has more time to potentially grow. - Use a combination of these options.